rohammosalli/Kafka-Zookeeper-TLS-on-Kubernetes/README.md

 ```

 ###### NOTE
-I also Included ca to the hatch-ca so that's mean if you have the plan to generate a certificate for other services base on this ca you can make an issuer like this
+I also Included ca to the hatch-ca so that's mean if you have the plan to generate a certificate for other services Except Kafka/Zookeeper base on this ca you can make an issuer like this

 We can now create an Issuer referencing the Secret resource we just created

+#### NOTE
+You will need certmanager for this

 ```yaml